|Dates:||July 2 – July 28|

 You May Also Like

 - Install Solar Energy and Water Systems in Rural Masai Homes

-- Go on a Multi-Day Bush Safari in Serengeti National Park
+- Go on a Multi-Day Bush Safari in Serengeti National Park and the Ngorongoro Crater

 - Collaborate with Local Teachers in a Rural Primary School